AmoahDevLabs/AmoahDevLabs/README.md

 # Hello, fellow programmers! 👋

-I'm a passionate software developer based in Africa, and I thrive on all things related to Linux, Python, C, Rust, Go, Javascript and Dart(Flutter).
+I'm a passionate software developer, and I thrive on all things related to Linux, Python, C, Rust, Go, Javascript and Dart(Flutter).
 If you share these interests, you've come to the right place.
 Welcome to my GitHub profile!

 ## About Me